base on Ham radio control library for rigs (radios), rotators, and amplifiers. For daily snapshots see: Hamlib

 programming language that supports network sockets (even netcat!).

-Hamlib is entirely developed using GNU tools, under various Linux systems.
+Hamlib is entirely developed using GNU tools, on various operating systems.

 ./configure